-Data partition extension for an ext-based or xfs system, or no file system used
+Data partition extension for xfs or no file system used

 - 1. Confirm the mirror disk resource name you want to resize by [clpstat] command or Cluster WebUI. - 2.
 For unexpected events, back up partition data in a server where an active group has mirror disk resources you want to resize (use a backup device such as tape device).
 Note that backup commands to access partition device directly is not supported.
 Ignore this step if you can discard the data on mirror disk resources. - 3.
 Confirm the followings: - Mirror disk resource status is normal. - On both servers, unused PE (physical extents) of the volume group that data partition belongs to are sufficient. - 4.
-Suspend all the mirror disk monitor resources in the operation mode of Cluster WebUI to prevent automatic mirror recovery. - 5.
-Run the following [clpmdctrl] command on the server an inactive mirror disk resource belongs to.
-If the resource is not activated on either server, run the command on either of the servers.
-The following is an example for extending an md01 data partition to 500 gibibytes.
+Configure mirror disk not to be recovered automatically.
+Refer to either of the followings: - Change mirror agent settings to disable automatic mirror disk recovery.